 - In Scotland, look at Historic Environment Scotland

 - In Northern Ireland, it’s the Department for Communities

-Why do I need building insurance?
+Why do I need listed property insurance?

 Firstly, if you have a mortgage, you will probably have to have insurance too.
 Most mortgage lenders insist on you having the right building insurance.
 Without it, you’ll be breaking the conditions of your mortgage.